RanaivosonHerimanitra/CorbaPIF6004/README.md

-## Start server using (you may use any port number ) :
+## Starting the server:

-Go to the bin folder of your jdk  then:
+Go to the bin folder of your `jdk` installation then (you may use any port number ):

  `$ start orbd -ORBInitialPort 1000`